Planting calendar

 FAQs

-Can I still plant cool-season crops in June in Portland?
+Can I plant tomatoes directly in the ground in June?

-How often should I water raised beds and containers in June?
+How often should I water container plants in June?

-Is it safe to transplant tomatoes and peppers outdoors in June?
+Is it too late to start lettuce in June?

 Next steps